bjin01/salt-sap-patching/README.md

 ```

-The __runner modules__ have been developed for calling SUSE Manager API.
+The __runner modules__ have been developed for calling SUSE Manager API to create patch and reboot jobs.
 3 runner modules or python scripts have been written to interact with SUSE Manager API. \
 [checkjob_status.py](./srv/salt/runners/checkjob_status.py) \
 [patch_hana.py](./srv/salt/runners/patch_hana.py) \